-- Freeze – you can freeze stir fries, but I don’t recommended it because the veggies go all mushy.
+- Freeze – you can freeze stir fries, but I don’t recommend it because the veggies go all mushy.

 Tips & Tricks

-- Try this stir fry with your favorite combination of veggies for stir fries.
-Cabbage works really well here, and I love adding zucchini during the summer months.
-Just be sure to add the zucchini when the other veggies are half cooked because it cooks so fast.
+- Try this stir fry with your favorite combination of veggies for stir-fries.
+Cabbage works well here, and I love adding zucchini during the summer months.
+Just be sure to add the zucchini when the other veggies are half-cooked because it cooks so fast.

-- Use a different ground meats here, ground bison, ground beef, ground turkey etc. are all good.
+- Use different ground meats here, ground bison, ground beef, ground turkey, etc. are all good.
 You can use ground chicken as well.
 But be careful because it sticks easily to steel pans and dries out easily.
-You definitely need more oil with ground poultry.
+You will need more oil with ground poultry.